pephumin/pebinary.net/_clients/CA2.md

 If you would like to require the user to respond to this question, select `Yes` in the required field.

 Choose the type of response for this question.[Click here to see Examples.]

+{% include 1/alert.html type = "danger" close = "yes" icon = "exclamation-triangle" intro = "Note" msg = "To insert the survey into an existing page you must place a PHP tag in the HTML for the page." %}

 Different types may have parameters to change how they behave, consult the chart below for the use of the length and precision fields.